-This unit will describe as the most valuable resource of any organisation, its human capital.
-All resources, especially the most valuable, need to be managed in order to obtain the greatest value from them.
-The unit provides an overview of some of the key areas that fall within the remit of the human resources function.
+The most valuable resource of any organisation is its human capital and this needs to be managed correctly.
+This unit provides an overview of some of the key areas that fall within the remit of the human resources function.

 By the end of this unit learners will gain an understanding of the factors that are taken into account by organisations when planning their human resource management.
-They will also learn how organisations gain employee motivation and employee commitment.
+They will also learn how organisations develop employee motivation and employee commitment.